 The festival has transformed the artistic landscape of Centre County.
 Several organizations and events have grown out of the festival’s success.
 The Central Pennsylvania Art Alliance was founded in 1968 and offers year-round art exhibitions and art classes for children and adults.
 Local musicians who had performed at the first festival in 1967 banded together to form the Nittany Valley Symphony, which now plays at the Eisenhower Auditorium.
 The State College Municipal Band originated from the festival, playing its first concert at the 1976 event.

-The festival has also spawned other local festivals, including the People’s Choice Festival in Boalsburg, Heritage Days in Phillipsburg, and the Lemont Fest in Lemont, all of which take place during the same week.
+The festival has also spawned other local festivals, including the People’s Choice Festival in Centre Hall and Heritage Days in Phillipsburg, which take place during the same week.

 “About Us.”
 Central Pennsylvania Festival of the Arts.
 [Box 16] Wallis Lloyd-Festival Planning, 1967, Special Collections, Pennsylvania State University Libraries